Experience Old Mission Peninsula

-Although guests are unlikely to ever tire of exploring the wineries, there’s also more than a little history on the peninsula.
+There’s more than just wineries here.
+There is a little history on the peninsula.
 Perhaps the most famous historical site is the Mission Point Lighthouse, located at the northern tip of the peninsula.
 The lighthouse was built in 1870 and operated until 1933 when it was decommissioned.
 However, the lighthouse has been immaculately maintained and is open for visitors to explore from May until October.

-No tourist destination would be complete without a good haunting, and fortunately enough for us, Jolly Pumpkin has just such a hair-raising tale to tell.
-As every local Traverse City child will tell you, Jolly Pumpkin’s grounds are haunted by Genevive Stickney, the jealous and long-since deceased former widow of a man that left his riches to his nurse and mistress, rather than to Genevive.
+No tourist destination would be complete without a good haunting.
+Fortunately for us, Jolly Pumpkin has just such a hair-raising tale to tell.
+As every local Traverse City child will tell you, Jolly Pumpkin’s grounds are haunted by Genevive Stickney.
+She is the jealous and long-since deceased former widow of a man.
+Can’t blame her, he left his riches to his nurse and mistress instead of her.
 This restless spirit often obliges us with some excitement by frightening an unsuspecting guest or barmaid from time to time.

 Old Mission Beaches

-If ghosts aren’t your thing, take a break from your wine tastings with a stop at one of the many beaches that line Old Mission Peninsula.
+If ghosts aren’t your thing, stop at one of the many beaches that line Old Mission Peninsula.
 The most popular is probably Haserot Beach, which is far enough out on the peninsula to usually discourage too many folks from making the drive out.
-As a result, it’s one of the least crowded beaches on the peninsula and an excellent place to spend a sunny afternoon with your toes in the sand.
+As a result, it’s one of the least crowded beaches on the peninsula.
+It’s also an excellent place to spend a sunny afternoon with your toes in the sand.

-Out near Mission Point Lighthouse, there are also plenty of spots to park and along the road and enjoy some often completely empty beaches.
+Near Mission Point Lighthouse, there are plenty of spots to park and along the road and enjoy some beaches.
 Just look for the public land signs designating the land as public, and your private beach awaits!

 To stay a bit closer to Traverse City, East Bay Park is located at the base of Old Mission, within walking distance of many hotels on East Bay.
 It’s a quiet spot, complete with public barbecues, picnic tables, and restrooms.
 Bryant Park is also a very family-friendly beach on the base of the peninsula and is within walking distance from any neighborhood on the east side of Traverse City.

-If you need any other reasons to come visit us and Old Mission Peninsula, please let us know!
-We’d be happy to write about any topic you’d be interested in learning more about.
+If you need any other reasons to come visit us and Old Mission Peninsula, please let us know! .
 Just send us an email!